Eastern Shore Centre: History

+Eastern Shore Plaza

 As it is a regional shopping center, Eastern Shore Centre also includes a smaller power center component located on site, adjacent to the lifestyle center.
 Eastern Shore Plaza, as this power center is known, is more than 250000 sqft in size and is tenanted with big-box stores such as Best Buy, PetSmart, Old Navy, Ross Dress For Less, Michaels, and Cost Plus World Market.